Force over Distance: Chapter 21

 “Told you it’d work,” Young said.

-Rush glared at him, then stood, wincing as he eased his weight on his feet.
-He limped into the bathroom and shut the door.
-After about two seconds, the door opened again.
+Rush glared at him and stood, wincing as he eased his weight onto his feet.
+He limped to the bathroom and shut the door.
+After about two seconds, the door re-opened.

 “Right, but actually fuck you,” the scientist snapped, his hair a mess, two fingers pointed at Young.
-The bathroom door swished shut of its own accord.
+With impeccable timing, the door closed itself.

 Young had to work pretty hard not to audibly laugh.

-Rush managed to wrest a post-breakfast soldering-session out of Young, and they spent two hours repairing damaged circuitry in forty-degree cold.
-But, by eleven o’clock they were back in Young’s quarters, laptops set up, finally, finally doing something that didn’t involve physical labor.
+Rush wrested a post-breakfast soldering-session out of Young, and they spent a few hours repairing damaged circuitry in forty-degree cold.
+By eleven hundred they were back in Young’s quarters, laptops set up, finally, finally doing something that didn’t involve physical labor.

 And a good thing too.
-By Young’s estimation, he was roughly two weeks in the hole when it came to reading reports prepared by the science team and Wray.
+By Young’s estimation, he was two weeks in the hole when it came to reading reports.
 He was also a solid three weeks behind on writing his own.
-He’d made it about halfway through the episode that had resulted in a shipwide quarantine.
-No point in starting on his own report until he’d made it through TJ’s account of the incident.
+He’d made it about halfway through the episode that’d resulted in their shipwide quarantine.
+No point in finishing his own report until he’d read TJ’s account.

-…closer examination of the viral samples obtained revealed that, although this strain has similar features to the plague that wiped out the Ancients, it’s not identical.
-Full sequencing of the viral genome recovered from samples on Destiny revealed differences on both the nucleic acid and protein level.
-Results from maximum parsimony analysis with bootstrapping using viral sequences from Destiny’s database are attached as Appendix D. Results indicate this virus is likely a precursor to the strain that was ultimately responsible for the near extinction of the Ancients.
-If this is the case, it may have been on board Destiny since the ship was launched.
-Alternatively, it may have been liberated following the full activation of areas of the ship that had previously been dormant.
-The likelihood that it came from the second obelisk planet is very small—”
+…closer examination of the viral samples obtained showed that, although this strain has similar features to the plague that wiped out the Ancients, it’s not identical.
+Full sequencing of the viral genome recovered from samples on Destiny revealed differences on the nucleic acid and protein level.
+Results from maximum parsimony analysis with bootstrapping using viral sequences from Destiny’s database are attached as Appendix D. Results indicate this virus is likely a precursor to the strain responsible for the extinction of the Ancients.
+If so, it may have been aboard Destiny since the ship was launched.
+The likelihood it came from an obelisk planet is low.”

 No answer.